 The UW Well-Fit Program at the Centre for Community, Clinical and Applied Research Excellence (CCCARE) integrates physical activity into cancer recovery.
 Cancer patients undergoing treatment often experience unpleasant and negative side effects such as fatigue, weakness, nausea, psychological distress, weight gain/loss, and depression.

 Evidence has shown that monitored physical activity will minimize negative impacts on patients and improve their quality of life.
-In partnership with physicians at Grand River Regional Cancer Centre, exercise specialists from UW assess and guide patients through a group physical activity program that has significant positive effects on well-being, energy level, and mental health.
+In partnership with physicians at Grand River Regional Cancer Centre, exercise specialists from UWaterloo assess and guide patients through a group physical activity program that has significant positive effects on well-being, energy level, and mental health.